Help Center

 Creating a Dialogue for the Plugin

-With our custom BlueConic plugin installed and our custom Android plugin integrated in our app, we can now create a Dialogue that makes use of it.
+With our custom BlueConic plugin installed and our custom Android plugin integrated in our app, we can now create a dialogue that makes use of it.
 Make sure your tenant contains a BlueConic Channel for your mobile app.

 1. Select Dialogues from the BlueConic navigation bar.